trek-view/basecamp/_posts/2019-05-31-call-for-trekkers-summer-autumn.md

 I'm looking for Trekkers to help capture new 360-degree tours over the summer and autumn.

-**The focus is virtual tours on the water.**
+**The focus is on 360 maps for water sports.**

 Sailing boats, kayaks, canoes, stand-up paddle boards...

 I can supply the waterproof 360-degree camera kit.
 You just need to supply the effort and mode of transport.

-If you have a great place on the water you want to capture a virtual tour of for others to enjoy, please [apply to the Trek View camera loan program today](/loan) -- I have Trek Packs ready for Trekkers.
+If you have a great place on the water you want to capture a 360 map of for others to enjoy, please [apply to the Trek View camera loan program today](/loan) -- I have Trek Packs ready for Trekkers.

 Not a water person?
 That's OK too.
 I still encourage you to [submit an application to loan one of our Trek Packs](/loan).